fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/syllabus.md

 #### Catch errors in course materials

 If you find an error in any of the course materials (typo, incorrect statement, etc.), post in the `#errors-capture` channel on Slack.
 I will decide whether it's truly an error and not a duplicate.
-If it is really an error, you get a quarter of a point.
+If it is really an error, you get half a point.
 Only the first person to post about an error gets the points.
-You can earn a max of 1 total point toward your 100 for the course (for four errors).
+You can earn a max of 2.5 total points toward your 100 for the course (for 5 errors).

-#### Course survey and evaluation
+#### Course evaluation

-If 75% or more of the class completes the mid-semester course survey, the whole class gets 1 bonus point.
-Same goes for the course evaluation.
+If 75% or more of the class completes the course evaluation, the whole class gets 1 bonus point.

 ### Late assignment policies
 To run a course of this size we cannot accommodate individual requests for